 Japan’s Vanilla Air expects to restore its full schedule by July, after the low-cost carrier was forced to cancel a large number of flights in June due to a pilot shortage.
 The carrier is canceling more than 150 flights on its two Japanese domestic routes next month.
 The affected services will be the Tokyo Narita-Okinawa and Narita-Sapporo routes.
 The carrier, which is a wholly-owned subsidiary of All Nippon Airways, says its international flights to Seoul and Taipei will not be ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Vanilla Air Addresses Pilot Hiring Headache".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Vanilla Air Addresses Pilot Hiring Headache".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.